brendan-drew/County-Medicare-Spending/README.md

-# Bayesian Hierarchical Linear Modeling of Medicare Spending at the County Level
+#Forecasting Medicare Spending at the County level
+##A Bayesian Hierarchical Linear Modeling Approach

 This is my Galvanize capstone project forecasting Medicare spending in 2014 using data from 2007 - 2012 in a Bayesian Hierarchical Linear Regression Model.